 2. Avoid the temptation to be too busy

-Sydney has a bunch of icons that you probably want to tick off on a fist visit, The Opera House, The Harbour Bridge, a Manly Ferry ride and a walk on Bondi Beach.
+Sydney has a bunch of icons that you probably want to tick off on a first visit: the Opera House, The Harbour Bridge, a Manly Ferry ride, and a walk on Bondi Beach.
 We agree these are all worthy, but if it’s your very first time here, then this might be enough to pencil into your itinerary.

 3. Get your head around Sydney’s very handy public transport system

-On a two day visit, a car will likely end up being more trouble than its worth.
-Sydney has lots of one-way streets, horrible weekend traffic and expensive parking, which can be impossible to find.
+On a two-day visit, a car will probably end up being more trouble than it’s worth.
+Sydney has many one-way streets, horrible weekend traffic, and expensive parking, which can be impossible to find.

-Our buses, trains and ferries are the perfect way to explore and travelling between the main sites if pretty straightforward.
-There is no need to buy a transport card anymore, just tap on and off with your credit or debit card, you can also use Google or Apple pay.
+Our buses, trains, and ferries are the perfect way to explore, and travel between the major sites is pretty straightforward.
+There is no need for adults to buy a transport (Opal) card anymore; just tap on and off with your credit or debit card; you can also use Google or Apple pay.
 Download the free Opal travel app for timetables and maps.

 4. Check Sydney’s major events calendar

-If you are visiting one of these key events, we suggest you plan and book to get the best deals on your hotels.
-It’s also a good idea to book things like Bridgeclimb or an Opera House tour in advance so you can get the time slot you want.
+If you are visiting for one of these key events, we suggest you plan and book to get the best deals on your hotels.
+It’s also a good idea to book things like Bridge climb or an Opera House tour in advance so you can get the time slot you want.

-5. Take a least one walk and ride at least one ferry
+5. Take at least one walk and ride at least one ferry

-Take a look at the Taronga to Balmoral walk if you want a decent walk that is not too challenging and offers spectacular harbour views.
-The Bondi to Coogee walk is hard to resist and for a short walk combined with a ferry ride, we rate the South Head Heritage walk at Watsons Bay.
+Take a look at the Taronga to Balmoral walk if you want a decent hike that is not too challenging and offers spectacular harbour views.
+The Bondi to Coogee walk is hard to resist, and for a short walk combined with a ferry ride, we rate the South Head Heritage walk at Watsons Bay.

-For your one ferry ride we would go with either the iconic Manly Ferry, a very popular Sunday outing for locals or the route from Barangaroo to Watson’s Bay which includes a ride under the harbour bridge.
+For your one ferry ride, we would go with either the iconic Manly Ferry, a very popular Sunday outing for locals, or the route from Barangaroo to Circular Quay, which includes a ride under the harbour bridge.

-Lots of people shy away from tours but a short tour that closely fits your interests is a really great way to find great spots that you would unlikely uncover alone without hours of research.
-Our favourites include:
+Many people shy away from tours, but a guided tour that closely fits your interests is a great way to find brilliant spots that you would be unlikely to uncover alone without hours of research.